stride3d/stride-docs/en/manual/get-started/create-a-project.md

 ## Create a project with dotnet templates

-An alternative way of creating a project from the command line without the need for Stride CLI is to use dotnet templates.
+An alternative way of creating a project from the command line without the need for Stride CLI is to use **dotnet templates**.

-1. Before starting, make sure to install the project templates from nuget.
+1. Before starting, make sure to install the template packages.
+For more information about what each package contains, read the README on their [nuget.org page](https://www.nuget.org/packages/Stride.Templates.Games).

     ```bash
+    # Install the blank stride-game template
     dotnet new install Stride.Templates.Games
+    # Install other templates
+    dotnet new install Stride.Templates.Games.Starters
+    # Install samples (complete games)
+    dotnet new install Stride.Templates.Samples
     ```

 2. Find the template you want to use.
 The default project template is named `stride-game`.
-For a list of all stride templates, use this command:
+For a list of all Stride templates, use this command:

     ```bash
     dotnet new list stride